Raptors turn table on Warriors by dominating third quarter, win big to take 3-1 series lead

 He got help off the bench from Serge Ibaka, who had 20 points on 9-of-12 shooting plus was a defensive force at the rim, altering Warriors shots all night long.
 Pascal Siakam pitched in 19 for the Raptors.

 Golden State’s third quarters — and their championship runs in general — were always fueled by defense.
-Toronto has figured this Warriors’ defense out, shredding the high pick-and-roll defense that had been so much a part of the Warriors’ success.
-The Warriors over-help a lot on defense, something they can get away with against most teams, but the crisp ball movement of the Raptors left Golden State scrambling and getting Toronto open looks from three or dunks.
+The Raptors have figured these Warriors out, shredding the high pick-and-roll defense that had been so much a part of the Warriors’ success.
+Golden State over-helps a lot on defense, something they can get away with against most teams, but the crisp ball movement of the Raptors left Golden State scrambling and getting Toronto open looks from three or dunks.

 Often the Warriors’ offense covers up their defensive mistakes, but that was not the case in Game 4.
 Klay Thompson played well with 28 points on 18 shots in his return after missing a game with a strained hamstring.